pranau97/website-source/README.md

 ## Setup

-1. Clone the repository
+1. Clone the repository.

-2. Change to the `src` directory.
+2. Switch to the `src` directory.

 3. Run `hugo server` to launch a dev instance of the website.